electrode-io/electrode/README.md

-# Electrode App Confippet
+# Electrode Boilerplate App
-- This repo is a sample app generated from `yo electrode`
+- This repo is a sample app generated from `yo electrode` with electrode modules

-## Quickstart guide
+## Electrode Confippet
 - Confippet is a standalone module that can be used w/o other parts of electrode
 - Scaffold an electrode app using the following commands: